 After ICE sets the initial bond amount, your relative can request that an Immigration Judge (IJ) lower the amount.
 Such a request can be made in writing or orally (in person or, if the judge allows it, by phone).
 Some IJs will conduct a bond hearing at the same time and date as the initial Master Calendar hearing.

-It is normally best, however, to file what's known as a "Motion for Bond Redetermination" and request a separate hearing during which the judge will decide on the bond issue alone.
+It is normally best, however, to file what's known as a "Motion for Bond Redetermination" and request a separate hearing at which the judge will decide solely on the bond issue.
 Such a motion should state the factors warranting a bond decrease.

-It's also appropriate for family member to submit evidence in support of the detainee's request, such as proof of legally present family ties or steady employment, even without authorization.
-(For information on how to file motions with the immigration court, see the EOIR Practice Manual.)
+It's also appropriate for a family member to submit evidence in support of the detainee's request, such as proof of legally present family ties or steady employment, even without authorization.
+For example, in one case, a lawful permanent resident who'd lived in the United States for over 15 years and supported 2 children had an initial $15,000 bond reduced to $7,500 after showing consistent employment and strong community involvement.
+(For information on how to file motions with the immigration court, see the Immigration Court Practice Manual.)

 Types of factors that the judge will consider regarding bond amount and release include the detainee's:

 The judge will then make a final bond determination.
-This amount cannot change unless the circumstances related to the noncitizen's detention change.
-For instance, if one factor the IJ used to make the bond determination was a pending criminal matter that has since been resolved favorably to the detained family member, you can ask that the bond be lowered based on the changed circumstance.
+This amount cannot change unless the circumstances related to the non-citizen's detention change.
+For instance, if one factor the IJ used to make the bond determination was a pending criminal matter that has since been resolved favorably, you can ask that the bond be lowered on this basis.

 Take proof of your legal status, your original Social Security card, and a photo identification document to the ICE office.
-Also be certain to have the name, date of birth, and alien registration number (A#) for the person detained.
-The bond cannot be paid by cash or personal check, but only cashier's check payable to Department of Homeland Security.
+Also be certain to have the name, date of birth, and Alien Registration Number (A#) for the person detained.
+The bond cannot be paid by cash or personal check, but only cashier's check payable to the Department of Homeland Security.

 As you can see, dealing with detention, bond, and removal proceedings gets complicated fast.
 It's absolutely worth consulting an experienced immigration attorney for help analyzing your case, and possibly representing you in court.
 That would mean strategizing any possible remedies and preparing written legal briefs and arguments to present to U.S. immigration authorities.